-A student who has a complaint should first seek to resolve the problem by discussion with the individual involved.
-If this informal means fails to resolve the problem, the student should submit a written complaint using the Student Complaint Form (http://www.abac.edu/student-life/dean-of- students-resourcesservices/student-complaint-procedures) on the Dean of Students website.

-2. The complaint process will follow the chain of command of the department/office in question until a resolution is found.
+- 1. A student who has a complaint should first seek to resolve the problem by discussion with the individual involved.
+If this informal means fails to resolve the problem, the student should submit a written complaint using the Student Complaint Form on the Dean of Students website. - 2.
+The complaint process will follow the chain of command of the department/office in question until a resolution is found.